 The Panel finds that the Complainant has made out a prima facie case, a case calling for an answer from the Respondent.
-The Respondent has not provided any reasons why he chose to register the Domain Name comprising a trade mark with which it has no connection.
+The Respondent has not provided any reasons why he chose to register the Domain Name comprising a trade mark with which he has no connection.
+The Respondent's unauthorized use of the Trade Mark in the Domain Name in relation to a website purporting to be authorized by the Complainant is not a bona fide offering of goods or services or legitimate noncommercial or fair use of the Domain Name.
 The Panel is unable to conceive of any basis upon which the Respondent could sensibly be said to have any rights or legitimate interests in respect of the Domain Name.